Rugby: Toulon boss hits out at Julian Savea - 'I'm going to ask for a DNA test'

 According to French publication RMC Sport, Toulon owner Mourad Boudjellal made some explosive comments about Savea following the side's 19-10 Top 14 defeat to Agen last week.

 "I'm going to ask for a DNA test.
-They must have swapped him on the plane (when he joined from Hurricanes last year).
+They must have swapped him on the plane [when he joined from the Hurricanes last year].
 If I were him I would apologise and go back to my home country," Mourad Boudjellal told French radio RMC.

 "I've told him that he was free to go and wasn't welcome at Toulon any more," he added.